E-Commerce H-1B Sponsorship Jobs in Oregon

 Get Access To All Jobs

-Job Roles in E-Commerce in Oregon
+H-1B E-Commerce Job Roles in Oregon

-Healthcare Administration13 jobs
+Healthcare Administration2 jobs

-Patient Services & Wellbeing12 jobs
+Patient Services & Wellbeing2 jobs

-Pharmacy11 jobs
+Pharmacy2 jobs

-Project & Program Management9 jobs
+Project & Program Management2 jobs

-See all 85+ E-Commerce Oregon jobs
+See all E-Commerce H-1B Jobs in Oregon

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new E-Commerce Oregon roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+E-Commerce H-1B Sponsorship Jobs in Oregon: Frequently Asked Questions

 Which e-commerce companies in Oregon sponsor H-1B visas?

-Oregon's most active H-1B sponsors in e-commerce include Nike, which maintains a large digital and technology division in Beaverton, and Columbia Sportswear, headquartered in Portland.
+Oregon's most active H-1B visa sponsors in e-commerce include Nike, which maintains a large digital and technology division in Beaverton, and Columbia Sportswear, headquartered in Portland.
 Retailers with significant e-commerce operations, logistics technology firms in the Portland metro, and smaller direct-to-consumer brands have also filed H-1B petitions.
 Sponsorship activity varies year to year and by role, so reviewing DOL disclosure data for specific employers is worthwhile.

 Which cities in Oregon have the most e-commerce H-1B sponsorship jobs?